rayning0/ctci/README.md

 You only need to type `grau git@github.com:rayning0/ctci.git` once.

-In the future, as I add new code to my /ctci repo, you just `cd` to YOUR /ctci fork of mine and type `gupdate`.
+In the future, as I add new code to my /ctci repo, just `cd` to YOUR /ctci fork of mine and type `gupdate`.
 It will automatically pull my latest code.

 If you don't have a `.bash_profile`, create this file in your home directory.
 After editing it, run the file by doing [`source ~/.bash_profile`](https://stackoverflow.com/questions/4608187/how-to-reload-bash-profile-from-the-command-line).